vanavreddy/Parallel_Compute_Engine/aws_hpc_cluster/README.md

 EC2 Key Pair Name [poc-hpc-cluster]: 1
 ```

-Choose the scheduler to use with your cluster.
+Choose the scheduler to use for your HPC cluster.

 ```
 Allowed values for Scheduler:
 1. slurm
 2. awsbatch
 Scheduler [slurm]: 1

+# Here, to select "slurm", enter **1** at the prompt.
 ```

 Choose the operating system.

 ```
 Allowed values for Operating System:
 1. alinux2